Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Introduction

-Among those popular relaxations, the SDP approach enjoys the strongest statistical guarantees under the standard Gaussian mixture model in that it achieves an information-theoretic sharp threshold for the purpose for exact recovery of the true cluster partition~\citep{chen2021cutoff}.
+Among those popular relaxations, the SDP approach enjoys the strongest statistical guarantees under the standard Gaussian mixture model in that it achieves an information-theoretic sharp threshold for exact recovery of the true cluster partition~\citep{chen2021cutoff}.
 Unfortunately, the SDP and its strong statistical guarantees remain completely inaccessible to real-world datasets, owing to the prohibitively high costs of solving the resulting SDP relaxation.
-Given $n$ data points, the SDP is a matrix optimization problem, over a dense $n \times n$ membership matrix, that is constrained to be both positive semidefinite as well as elementwise nonnegative.
+Given $n$ data points, the SDP is a matrix optimization problem, over a dense $n \times n$ membership matrix $Z$, that is constrained to be both positive semidefinite $Z\succeq 0$ as well as elementwise nonnegative $Z\ge 0$.
 Even ignoring the constraints, a basic but fundamental difficulty is the need to store and optimize over the $n^2$ individual elements of the matrix.
-Even a small dataset like the banknote authentication dataset from the UCI collection \citep{dua:2019} with $n\approx 1000$ translates into an SDP with $n\approx 10^6$ optimization variables, which is right at the very limit of state-of-the-art SDP solvers like SDPNAL+~\citep{YangSunToh2015_SDPNAL+}.
+Even a small dataset with $n\approx 1000$, such as the banknote authentication dataset \citep{dua:2019}, translates into an SDP with $n^2 \approx 10^6$ optimization variables, which is right at the very limit of state-of-the-art SDP solvers like SDPNAL+~\citep{YangSunToh2015_SDPNAL+}.

 On the other hand, NMF remains one of the simplest and practically useful approaches to clustering due to its scalability~\citep{6061964,kuang2015symnmf}.
-When the problem at hand exhibits latent low-dimensional structures (e.g., clustering problem is naturally of low-rank), the computational savings are significant because it is able to impose elementwise nonnegativity over the $n\times n$ membership matrix using just $O(n)$ explicit constraints imposed on the factor matrix.
+When the clustering problem at hand exhibits an appropriate low-dimensional structure, NMF gains significant computational savings by imposing elementwise nonnegativity over an $n\times r$ low-rank factor matrix $U\ge 0$, in order to imply positive semidefiniteness $Z\succeq 0$ and elementwise nonnegativity $Z\ge 0$ over the $n\times n$ membership matrix $Z = UU^T$.
 While highly scalable, there remains unfortunately very little statistical underpinning behind NMF-based algorithms.